Cindy Klassen

-Cindy Klassen, (born August 12, 1979) is a Canadian retired long track speed skater.
+Cindy Klassen (born August 12, 1979) is a Canadian retired long track speed skater.
 She is a six-time medallist having achieved one gold, two silver, three bronze at the Winter Olympics.

-She is the only Canadian Olympian to win five medals in a single Olympic Games and the first female speed skater to win five medals in a single Games at the 2006 Winter Olympics in Turin, Italy.
-She was a world record holder in the 3000 m until March 2019, when her time was beaten by Martina Sáblíková.
-She also holds the Canadian records over 1500 m and 5000 m.
+She is the only Canadian Olympian to win five medals in a single Olympic Games and the first female speed skater to win five medals in a single Olympic Games at the 2006 Winter Olympics in Turin, Italy.
+She was the world record holder in the 1500 m for 10 years, from November 2005 to November 2015, and the world record holder in the 3000 m for over 13 years, from November 2005 to March 2019; neither record was broken until after she had retired from competition in June 2015.
+She also holds the Canadian record in the 5000 m.
 Klassen is the leader of the Adelskalender, which is the all-time world ranking for speed skating.
 In 2003, Klassen became the first Canadian in 27 years to win the overall title at the World Speed Skating Championships.

 Klassen has several major awards and accolades to her name, including the Lou Marsh Trophy in 2006, which is awarded for Canada's best athlete of the year.
 Due to her accomplishments at the 2006 Winter Olympics and her many accomplishments throughout her career, Klassen was named to the Order of Manitoba.
 Klassen was awarded the Oscar Mathisen Award in 2006 for outstanding speed skating performance of the year.
 In 2007, she was named the Female Athlete of the Year at the Canadian Sports Awards.
 Klassen won the 2005 and 2006 Bobbie Rosenfeld Award as female athlete of the year as presented by the Canadian Press.
 She was also tipped as Speed Skating Canada's 2003, 2005, 2006 and 2007 Female Skater of the Year for long track speed skating.
 The Canadian Mint featured Klassen on a Canadian quarter in 2010 as part of their Olympic memories editions and as a recognition of her six Olympic medals.